 - Add red wine and beef broth.

-- Cook for a few additional minutes and allow the sauce to reduce.
+- Cook for a few additional minutes and allow the liquid to reduce.

 I find that you can get great deals on mushrooms at Costco.
 So every time I go to Costco, the mushrooms make it into my basket.